paliarush/magento2-vagrant-for-developers/README.md

    bash init_project.sh
    ```

    :information_source: On OSX and \*nix hosts NFS will be used by default to sync your project files with guest.
-On some hosts Vagrant cannot configure NFS properly, in this case it is possible to deploy project without NFS by setting `use_nfs` option in [config.yaml](local.config/config.yaml.dist) to `0`
+On some hosts Vagrant cannot configure NFS properly, in this case it is possible to deploy project without NFS by setting `use_nfs` option in [config.yaml](etc/config.yaml.dist) to `0`
+   :information_source: On Windows hosts you might face `Composer Install Error: ZipArchive::extractTo(): Full extraction path exceed MAXPATHLEN (260)` exception during `composer install`.
+This can be fixed in 2 ways: decrease path length to the project directory or set `composer_prefer_source` option in [config.yaml](etc/config.yaml.dist) to `1`

  1. Use `vagrant-magento` directory as project root in PHP Storm (not `vagrant-magento/magento2ce`).
 This is important, because in this case PHP Storm will be configured automatically by [init_project.sh](init_project.sh).
-If NFS files sync is disabled in [config](local.config/config.yaml.dist) and on Windows hosts [verify deployment configuration in PHP Storm](docs/phpstorm-configuration-windows-hosts.md)
+If NFS files sync is disabled in [config](etc/config.yaml.dist) and on Windows hosts [verify deployment configuration in PHP Storm](docs/phpstorm-configuration-windows-hosts.md)

 ### Default credentials and settings
 Some of default settings are available for override.
-These settings can be found in the file [local.config/config.yaml.dist](local.config/config.yaml.dist).
+These settings can be found in the file [etc/config.yaml.dist](etc/config.yaml.dist).
 To override settings just create a copy of the file under the name 'config.yaml' and put there your custom settings.
 When using [init_project.sh](init_project.sh), if not specified manually, random IP address is generated and is used as suffix for host name to prevent collisions, in case when 2 or more instances are running at the same time.
 Upon a successful installation, you'll see the location and URL of the newly-installed Magento 2 application in console.